ploomber/ploomber/doc/get-started/basic-concepts.rst

 ------------------------

 The Jupyter notebook format (``.ipynb``) is prevalent for developing Data Science projects.
-One of its main features is storage of code and output in a standalone file.
+One of its main features is code storage and output in a standalone file.
 While this is great for exploratory analysis, it makes code version control harder (i.e., it isn't trivial to get the code diff between version A and B).

-Our recommended approach is to use scripts; but to keep the benefits of the ``.ipynb`` format, Ploomber creates a copy of your scripts and converts it to ``.ipynb`` at runtime. *This is a key concept: scripts are part of your project's source code, but output notebooks are not.
+Our recommended approach is to use scripts but to keep the benefits of the ``.ipynb`` format, Ploomber creates a copy of your scripts and converts it to ``.ipynb`` at runtime. *This is a key concept: scripts are part of your project's source code, but output notebooks are not.
 They're pipeline